jblackiex/DNAfx_Hack/README.md

 I put **`server/`** on my Raspberry Pi and with `make` I run a python script that start listening for keyboard inputs and socket data.
 As long as your Raspberry Pi and mobile device are on the same network, just retrieve the Raspberry Pi's IP address and use it to connect via the `Dnafx Android` app.

 The app is very simple: tap “+” to create a new string command (available commands are listed below), and use “prev” and “next” to switch presets.
-You can connect your Raspberry Pi to the network either via Ethernet or a Wi-Fi adapter (see the SVG diagram above).
-If you're using a Wi-Fi adapter, make sure to install the necessary drivers.
+You can connect your Raspberry Pi to the network either via Ethernet or Wi-Fi.
+If you're using a Wi-Fi adapter (see the SVG diagram above), make sure to install the necessary drivers.

 Once that's done, set up the script to start automatically when the Raspberry Pi boots.
 At that point, you can type something on the keyboard *and* send a string via socket at the same time, `asyncio` will handle everything smoothly.